-- Pass through the serving area in a quiet, orderly manner - Remain seated at their assigned tables - Talk in an acceptable manner - Respect the property of the school, teachers, and others - Clear tables and place trash in the proper receptacles before leaving - Listen carefully and line up quietly when the bell is rung or other signal given for dismissal from the cafeteria
+- BE Safe (eat own food, stay in their personal space, use walking feet, and stay in seats) - Be Respectful (use proper table manners, include others, take care of school property, follow adult directions, and use quiet voices) - Be Responsible (Line up quietly, take lunch ordered, throw away trash, and take their personal belongings) - Pass through the serving area in a quiet, orderly manner - Remain seated at their assigned tables - Talk in an acceptable manner - Respect the property of the school, teachers, and others - Clear tables and place trash in the proper receptacles before leaving - Listen carefully and line up quietly when the bell is rung or other signal given for dismissal from the cafeteria

 In general, students are expected to abide by the rules of the cafeteria.
-Students who do not follow the rules may be relocated within the lunchroom and/or may be required to remain inside during recess for a period of time to be determined by the Principal.
+Students who do not follow the rules may be required to meet with the Principal and an appropriate consequence will be determined.